Connect with others who understand.

 Other types of funding are available for people with hemophilia.
 These may fit more specific needs or career paths, so read on to find out if one is right for you.

-• Eligibility — Applicants must have an inherited bleeding disorder and be pursuing a postsecondary education at an accredited institution.
+• Eligibility — Applicants must be diagnosed with an inherited bleeding or inherited thrombotic disorder and be active patients at a hemophilia treatment center.

 6. The Nat Lathrop Music Scholarship

-The Nat Lathrop Music Scholarship was launched in 2021 on Lathorp’s birthday, May 5.
+The Nat Lathrop Music Scholarship was launched in 2021 on Lathrop’s birthday, May 5.
 It’s aimed at helping children with hemophilia B learn, play, and enjoy music.

-• Description — This scholarship is for those between the ages of 8 and 18 who already play music or who want to begin.
+• Description — This scholarship is for young people with hemophilia B who already play music or want to begin.

 All updates must be accompanied by text or a picture.